 The fenced outdoor arena is lighted and footed with a combination of sand, rubber, and fiber designed to hold moisture so it remains relatively dust-free in the hot summer months.
 The dimensions are approximately 85’ x 180’ (25m x 55m).

 The indoor arena is connected to the barn so there is no need to brave the elements on inclement days.
 It was re-footed in 2010 with a dust-free, state of the art footing that horses love!
+Additional footing added and treated for dust control again in 2015.
 One short side wall is mirrored and there are multiple mirrors positioned in other startegic places.The arena is lighted and has multiple sliding windows which give it an airy and open feel.
 The indoor is 70’ x 140’ (20m x 40m).

 Pantaleone FLF (aka Leo) was bred by Juliana Whittenburg of Flying Lion Farm in Florida.
 Aviva's dear friend, Phoebe DeVoe-Moore purchased this 2011 Oldenburg gelding by Pablito.